 The first day of class, however, only students on the meal plan will be able to eat (at no extra cost) in the dining hall; commuter students will need to begin paying for meals if they choose to eat on campus.

 Parents and families will need to be prepared to pay for each meal that is in the Dining Hall.

 I need a ride from the airport or bus/train station.
 Can someone pick me up?

-Students flying into Shreveport (SHV) or Longview (GGG), or arriving by train or bus in Longview, may arrange for rides using the Arrival Card.
+Students flying into Shreveport (SHV) or Longview (GGG), or arriving by train or bus in Longview, may arrange for rides using the Arrival Form in your Student Checklist.
 If you have any questions about specific arrangements, please contact firstname.lastname@example.org.

-I—or someone from my family—needs special accommodations while we’re visiting.
+I or someone in my family needs special accommodations while we’re visiting.
 What do we do?